Subhankar191/PPT_Checker/README.md

 # If using a virtual environment, activate it first
 # On Windows:
 venv\Scripts\activate

+⚠️ Please add your own Google API key to the `.env` file.

 # Then run the analyzer
 python analyzer.py NoogatAssignment.pptx --verbose